-- Saint Kitts and Nevis reported that since 1 January 2017 its competent authority has not received any MAP requests.
-Therefore, there were no cases where it was decided that the objection raised by taxpayers in such request was not justified. - 28.
-No peer input was provided.
+- Saint Kitts and Nevis reported that also since 1 January 2020, its competent authority has not received any MAP requests.
+Therefore, there were no cases where it was decided that the objection raised by taxpayers in such request was not justified. - 40 No peer input was provided.

-29 Saint Kitts and Nevis indicated that it will introduce a bilateral consultation for those situations where its competent authority considers an objection raised in a MAP request as being not justified.
+Saint Kitts and Nevis indicated that it will introduce a bilateral consultation for those situations where its competent authority considers an objection raised in a MAP request as being not justified.
 This process will be documented by internal communication mentioning the information that would be shared with the other competent authority and the timing of the communication.
 Saint Kitts and Nevis noted that it will use the template for "Notification or Bilateral consultation when an objection is considered as not justified".
+Saint Kitts and Nevis reported that it expects its internal communication to be finalised by the end of March 2022.